-2) Edibles or capsules.
+2) Edibles or Capsules.
 Mix the oil into food like smoothies, or put it in vegetable capsules to take like a supplement.

 3) Sublingually.
 Put some drops under your tongue and let it absorb.

 As for dosage?
-The right answer is there is no right answer.
+The right answer is: There is no right answer.

 Every human and every body is different.
-Lifestyles, genes, the food we eat influence the absorption of the oils.
+Lifestyles, genes, and the food we eat influence the absorption of the oils.

 CBD Oil Review recommends starting with 25mg of CBD twice daily.
 Then, increase the dose by 25mg every 3-4 weeks until the symptoms begin to alleviate.

 Some patients have taken up to 1500mg without experiencing negative effects.
-Possible side effects include changes in appetite, dry mouth, lightheadedness, and fatigue.
+Possible side effects include changes in appetite, dry mouth, light headedness and fatigue.

 An important detail with using CBD is patience and consistency.